PRISM: Enhancing Protein Inverse Folding through Fine-Grained Retrieval on Structure-Sequence Multimodal Representations: Preliminaries

 The \textit{protein inverse folding problem} aims to design an amino acid sequence that is compatible with a given three-dimensional protein backbone.
 Formally, let a backbone structure be specified by atomic coordinates \(B = (p_1, \dots, p_n)\), where each \(p_i \in \mathbb{R}^3\) denotes the position of the \(i\)-th backbone atom.
-The goal is to predict a sequence \(S = [s_1, \dots, s_L]\), where each residue \(s_j\) is drawn from the standard amino acid vocabulary \(\mathcal{V}\).
-A model for inverse folding therefore learns a conditional distribution

-which assigns probabilities to candidate sequences consistent with the target backbone.
-To represent protein structures, modern approaches often construct a residue-level graph \(G = (V, E)\), where nodes \(v_i \in V\) correspond to residues and edges \(e_{ij} \in E\) capture spatial or physicochemical interactions.
+The goal is to predict a sequence \(\mathbf{S} = (S_1, \dots, S_L)\), where each residue \(S_j\) is drawn from the standard amino acid vocabulary \(\mathcal{V}\).
+A inverse folding model thus learns the following distribution which assigns probabilities to candidate sequences consistent with the target backbone.
+To represent protein structures, modern approaches often construct a residue-level graph \(G = (V, E)\), where nodes \(v_i \in V\) correspond to residues and edges \(e_{ij} \in E\) capture spatial or physicochemical interactions~\citep{proteinmpnn, pairegret, pifold, egret}.
 A model then encodes \(G\) and outputs a distribution over residues for each position, either autoregressively (predicting residues sequentially) or non-autoregressively (predicting all positions in parallel).
 The designed sequence is obtained by sampling or decoding from this distribution.
 Detailed discussion on related work has been provided in Appendix~\ref{apx:related_work}.